Skip links

 Another fundamental method of fire protection is the use of flammable storage cabinets.
 The NFPA and OSHA have certain design requirements for flammable cabinets.
 Manufacturers should design and construct storage cabinets to limit the internal temperature to not more than 325°F when subjected to a 10-minute fire test.
 They should also label the cabinets in conspicuous lettering, “Flammable – Keep Fire Away.”
 According to OSHA requirements, metal cabinets must be constructed in the following manner:

-- Bottom, top and sides of cabinet must be at least No. 18-gauge sheet iron
+• The bottom, top, and sides of the cabinet must be at least No. 18-gauge sheet iron.

-- Door sill must be raised at least two inches above the cabinet bottom to retain spilled liquid within the cabinet
+• The door sill must be raised at least two inches above the cabinet bottom to retain spilled liquid within the cabinet.

 There are OSHA requirements for wood cabinets as well.
 Manufacturers should construct them as per the following specifications:

-- Bottom, top and sides of cabinets must be made of exterior-grade plywood which is at least one inch thick.
+• The bottom, top, and sides of cabinets must be made of exterior-grade plywood, which is at least one inch thick.

 Conclusion

 Proper handling and storage of flammable liquids are critical for workplace safety.
 Following OSHA guidelines and using approved containers and safety cabinets significantly reduces fire hazards.
-Educating employees through safety courses helps in recognizing and mitigating risks, This ultimately creates a safer work environment.
+Educating employees through safety courses helps recognize and mitigate risks, Which ultimately creates a safer work environment.